 Unfortunately, the Citi Double Cash lacks many of the benefits that come with most credit cards.
 This is because Citi stripped all of their cards of their benefits.
 However, the Double Cash has a 0% Intro APR period that lasts for 18 months.
 While I would not call this a true benefit, 18 months is longer than average for not having a APR.

 This card also comes with MasterCard benefits.
 Your level of MasterCard and benefits will depend on your credit limit.
-Most people will receive a World MasterCard.
-However, others have received the regular version and the World Elite version.
+World MasterCards have minimum credit limits of $2,000 and World Elite MasterCards have minimum credit limits of $5,000.

 Rules & Regulations